TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_pro_connected_wifi.md

 8266wifi.espResetPin = F.12
 ```

+#### Smart Drivers

 If using TMC22XX drivers (thats either the TMC2208, TMC2209, TMC2225 or TMC2226), the following line must also be added to the board.txt file
 ```
 stepper.numSmartDrivers = X
 ```
 Where X is the number of drivers fitted.
 The drivers must be continuous and start at unit 0.
 So, for the SKR board, if you have say 3 TMC2208s and 1 other driver, the 2208s must be in slots 0, 1, 2 and the remainiong driver in slot 3 or 4.
 You can use RRF to assign any of those slots to an axis/extruder.

-{% include warning.html content="The SKR Pro v1.1 and v1.2 sensorless homing jumpers don't do anything so if you don't want to use sensorless homing and use normal endstops, you will have to remove the diag pin from your drivers - [Evidence](https://github.com/bigtreetech/BIGTREETECH-GTR-V1.0/issues/12)" %}
+#### Sensorless Homing

 If using sensorless homing/stall detection (supported by only the TMC2209 or TMC2226), the following line must be added to the board.txt file.
 ```
 stepper.TmcDiagPins = {B.10, E.12, G.8, E.15, E.10, G.5}
 ```
 Please only include the diag pin numbers where you intend to use sensorless homing on that axis.
 For example, if you only intend to use sensorless homing/stall detection on driver 0 and driver 1, only include B.10 and E.12 in your board.txt file.

+#### Driver Diag Pin

+{% include warning.html content="The SKR Pro v1.1 and v1.2 sensorless homing jumpers don't do anything so if you don't want to use sensorless homing and use normal endstops, you will have to remove the diag pin from your drivers - [Evidence](https://github.com/bigtreetech/BIGTREETECH-GTR-V1.0/issues/12)" %}

+### Board.txt Location

+Place the *board.txt* file in a directory called "sys" on the SD card and install the SD card in the SKR Pro.

 ### Final Setup